musketeerchess/PieceValueCalculation/README.md

 ## 1. &nbsp;Introduction

-There are some methods of calculating/estimating piece values, one is thru actual experience from playing games, machine learning by optimizing piece values from results of the games or from evaluation of millions of positions and others.
+There are some methods of calculating/estimating piece values, one is through actual experience from playing games, machine learning by optimizing piece values from results of the games or from evaluation of millions of positions and others.

 In this article we will be describing a simple approach using mobility as the main criteria to calculate its value relative to other pieces.
 It consists of calculating the distance mobility from the central square, the number of directions and the penalty for color-bound piece type along with some factors or weights applied to those criteria.